 SCSI staff reserve the right to reject submissions or cancel interviews if at any time it becomes known that the key assessment/submission criteria have not been met.
-This includes but is not limited to: word count, case study validity, professionalism, plagiarism, fees, proposer and seconder confirmation, PQSL, qualification and experience eligibility, and any other criteria set out in the SCSI/RICS Regulations.
+This includes but is not limited to: word count, case study validity, professionalism, plagiarism, fees, proposer and seconder confirmation, sponsor signature, PQSL, qualification and experience eligibility, and any other criteria set out in the SCSI/RICS Regulations and guidance.
+Similarly, if a candidate has been approved for interview and the assigned assessment panel identifies any technical shortcomings or deficiencies in the detail of the submission, it may be rejected.